goody-dev/interactive-comment-section/README.md

 ### Useful resources

 - [React Documentation](https://www.react.dev) - I worked with the react documentation while building, it helped better my understanding of some concepts.
-- [Tailwind Documentation](https://www.tailwindcss.com) - I used it in learning styling based on variables.
+- [Tailwind Documentation](https://www.tailwindcss.com) - I used it in learning styling based on variables, or conditional tailwind styling if you will.

 ## Author